Purchasing and Bids

-- Newspaper: a legal notice inviting vendors to submit bid proposals shall be published in the legal section of the Wednesday Chicago Tribune at least (10) days prior to the bid opening date for all formal contracts over twenty-five thousand ($25,000) except where otherwise provided for in the Purchasing Policies and Procedures.
+- Newspaper: A legal notice inviting vendors to submit bid proposals shall be published in the legal section of the Wednesday Chicago Tribune at least (10) days prior to the bid opening date for all formal contracts over twenty-five thousand dollars ($25,000), except where otherwise provided for in the Purchasing Policies and Procedures.

 For help with bidding online, please view the online bidding guide.

 Once the procurement process is complete, the purchase must be approved by the person noted in the table below.